One of the biggest questions in the world of fish finders has to be “Which brand is better? Lowrance or Humminbird?”

 Humminbird clearly outperforms Lowrance when it comes to innovation.
 Humminbird were the first to come out with 360 degree SONAR and Side Imaging, too.

 Fast forward to now and Side Imaging by Humminbird is more wallet-friendly than ever.
-Models like the Helix-5 SI are available for less than $500 and deliver crisp, clean side imaging SONAR readings.
+Models like the Helix-5 available for less than $500 and deliver crisp, clean side imaging SONAR readings.

 Disadvantages of Humminbird